 Why Do People become Drunks?

 There is nothing glamorous about the life of a drunk.
-It can in fact be heartbreaking to watch people destroy their lives this way.
+It is heartbreaking to watch people destroy their lives this way.
 What could possibly be driving them to act like this?
 Where is the attraction?
 Are they just mad?
-Those that have never falling into addiction may well find it hard to understand – you would need to have been there.
+Those people who have never falling into addiction may well find it hard to understand – you would need to have been there.

 When I first began abusing alcohol in my teens it made perfect sense.
-I was shy and awkward but this amazing chemical filled me with confidence and made it easy to be around people.
-Before finding alcohol my life was full of emotions that often felt unbearable; alcohol took all that away.
-When I first started drinking alcohol it really did seem to be the answer to all my problems and for a long time it did work this way.
+I was shy and awkward, but this amazing chemical filled me with confidence and made it easy to be around people.
+Before finding alcohol my life was full of emotions that often felt unbearable but alcohol took all that away.
+When I first started drinking it really did seem to be the answer to all my problems, and for a long time it did seem to be working.

-Many of those who fall into addiction are doing so as a form of self-medication.
-Some of these individuals are feeling the first effects of mental illness but find that alcohol brings some relief.
-Others are just bored and uncomfortable with life and again alcohol helps fix this.
+Those of us who fall into addiction are often doing so as a form of self-medication.
+Some of us are feeling the first effects of mental illness but find that alcohol brings some relief.
+The rest of us are just bored or uncomfortable with life and again alcohol helps fix this.
 The reason why people choose alcohol is that in the beginning it really does work.

 By the time the disadvantages of alcohol outweighed he benefits I was already hooked mentally and physically.
-I could see how alcohol was destroying my life but the idea of giving up something that had helped me so much in the past seemed too hard.
+I could see how alcohol was destroying my life, but I felt powerless to quit.
 I also hoped that the good drinking days would return again if I just found the right combination of circumstances.
-I spent decades looking for the perfect pub, perfect place to live, and perfect job; despite many changes I was never able to make alcohol work for me again.
+I spent decades looking for the perfect bar, perfect place to live, and perfect job.
+Despite many attempts I was never able to make alcohol work for me again.
 By the time that I accepted that there was not one ounce of enjoyment left in booze I had lost almost everything.

 I believe that a lot of those who become drunks do so because they are convinced that alcohol will make life easier to cope with.
 It is only when they fully accept that this drug can no longer do this that they can finally escape addiction.